 I AM ALS’ greatest strength is its diverse and engaged network of patients, loved ones and caregivers.
 To support this community, I AM ALS set out to create tools that would improve the patient experience and offer resources that were previously unavailable.
 More than a year of research into patient needs and priorities and identification of existing gaps in other support options has resulted in two of I AM ALS’ greatest successes: the ALS Signal Clinical Research Dashboard and I AM ALS Navigation Program.

 I AM ALS has partnered with outside consulting firms to build connections with lawmakers from across the country, videographers to shoot compelling patient testimonials and biopharmaceutical companies to provide input on clinical trial development and execution.

 Don't do this

-Avoid making decisions or speaking for patients without consulting them.
-Also, learn to accept patient feedback.
+Avoid making decisions or speaking for those living with the disease without consulting them.
+Also, learn to accept feedback from those impacted.
 Feedback is how you grow!

 Duplicate existing efforts

 If something is already being done well by another organization, consider collaborating and adding to their existing efforts or just spreading the word instead of duplicating.

 Become overly bureaucratic

 As an organization built to deliver for those living with the disease, there is great benefit to staying nimble and being able to respond to the needs of your community.